 Getting treatment for Xanax abuse and addiction

-If you are worried about your own or someone else’s Xanax use, it is important to seek treatment.
+If you're worried about your own or someone else’s Xanax use, it's important to seek treatment.

 The first step on any recovery journey should be to get professional help.
 At Priory, we have a network of hospitals and wellbeing centres that can provide comprehensive and bespoke treatment.
-Following a free initial addictions assessment, where we talk to a person about their Xanax use and the impact that it is having on their life, we can then determine the best course of action, which can include the following:
+Following a free initial addiction assessment, where we talk to a person about their Xanax use and the impact that it's having on their life, we can then determine the best course of action, which can include the following:

-• A medically managed withdrawal to help rid the body of the drug in safe and discreet environment
+- A medically managed detox to help rid the body of the drug in a safe and discreet environment

-• A residential treatment programme, where a person can learn about the triggers for their addictive behaviours and become aware of strategies to help with life in recovery
+- A 28-day residential treatment programme, where a person can learn about the triggers for their addictive behaviours and become aware of strategies to help with life in recovery

-• Day care and outpatient treatment that is flexible according to a person’s commitments
+- Day care and outpatient treatment that's flexible according to a person’s commitments